joestack/boundary-webinar_workload-demo1/README.md

-# boundary-webinar_workload-demo-01
+# boundary-webinar_workload-demo1

-This repo contains the Boundary use case workload that consumes the Vault and Boundary platform/service(s).
+This repo contains the Boundary use case workload that consumes the Vault and Boundary platform.

 It generates a bunch of webnodes that can be accessed via Boundary based on a static secret (private key)